baksha97/Modding-In-Minecraft-Assistant/README.md

 	Import custom files from folders containing student modifications into the Java project modding main (Forge Minecraft) for two different modding curricula.

-	Added the functionality and support to include multiple students, importations, and curricula from to the style of development.
+	Added the functionality and support to include multiple students, importations, and curricula via the style of development.

 	Added support to run necessary command line functions to facilitate workspace setup and troubleshooting.